 PART I — The first virtual worlds

 Back in the 60s & early 70s, we didn’t have home computers.
-We just had a bunch of massive computers stored inside universities and large companies.
+Only universities, research centers and large companies could afford a computer, and they were massive machines — the size of an entire room.
 Most were controlled by inserting perforated cards and had no monitors, just a printer showing the result of the commands you inputted.

 Yet some of these computers were way ahead of their time.
 The legendary “Mother of All Demos” presentation, made by Douglas Engelbart in 1968,